danielbereza50/courseProjects/README.md

 http://goviralmarketing.com/acw

-Did the responsiveness and most of the site excluding the soon to be find a doctor functionality: http://goviralmarketing.com/sjfmc1/
+Did the responsiveness and most of the site excluding the soon to be find a doctor functionality for a corporation: http://goviralmarketing.com/sjfmc1/